- Contact information

 October 28-30, 2014: FET - Environment 2014

 The Federation of Environmental Technologists, Inc (FET) is hosting their 30th annual conference and exhibition at the Country Springs Hotel and Conference Center in Pewaukee.
-There will be four separate preconference professional development courses offered on Tuesday that include:
+There will be the following four separate preconference professional development courses offered on Tuesday.

 There will also be 30 technical and regulatory presentations offered Wednesday and Thursday.
 DNR Secretary Cathy Stepp will be delivering the opening address on Wednesday morning.